So here we are.

 But why?
 My family doctor at the time had no answers.

 I went on like that for years, accepting that food could sometimes make me wish I wasn’t alive.

 Speed up to the age of 18.
 I was no longer tipping the scales, but I was sicker than ever.

 My hair was falling out, my nails were peeling, I was frozen all the time, had zero energy, I would get dizzy when going from a seated to standing position, blood pressure was always on the low-end, blood sugar was all over the place, anxiety and depression was the worst it had ever been, periods were screwed up… It was the best, you guys.
 The BEST. (sarcasm)

 Moving onto my early 20’s.

 I contracted infectious mononucleosis that went undiagnosed for weeks.
 If anyone reading this has ever had it, you know it’s akin to slowly dying.

 It was that very same Naturopath that discovered I was allergic to several foods.
-I had adrenal fatigue, chronic fatigue, sensitivities to some fruits and celiac among other allergies.
-She started me on a course of Rhodiola, B12 injections, Iron supplementation and dietary guidelines.
+I had adrenal fatigue, chronic fatigue, sensitivities to some fruits and gluten among other allergies.
+She started me on a course of Rhodiola, B12 injections, Iron supplementation, and dietary guidelines.

 Finally, I had some answers!!

 You can see in the photo on this post, the face on the left is the next morning after an “Angioedema Flare”.
 The face on the right is 2 days later.